jgosmann/psyrun/doc/source/guide.rst

 Psyrun can use different “data stores” to persist data to the hard drive.
 It provides three stores with different advantages and disadvantages described in the following.
-It is possible to provide additional stores by implementing the `AbstractStore` interface.
+It is possible to provide additional stores by implementing the `Store` interface.

 Note that Psyrun almost always needs to merge multiple data files and thus the performance of appending can to an existing data file can be quite relevant.
-The only store that supports efficient append is the `HDF5Store` at the moment.
+The only store that supports efficient append is the `H5Store` at the moment.
 If you have the possibility to use it, it should probably be your first choice.
 The `NpzStore` should be the second choice.
 The default `PickleStore` is the least efficient choice, but provides support for the widest range of data types